 Through Wharton’s 10 departments and 20 research centers and initiatives, you have access to faculty within a deep and broad environment that fosters your intellectual growth.
 As your ideas take shape and even change, you can build on your foundational knowledge base with areas such as entrepreneurship and leadership to health care economics and business ethics.

-The faculty’s diverse research agendas encourage you follow new ideas that go across boundaries — not just at Wharton but also at Penn’s other globally renowned graduate and professional schools.
+The faculty’s diverse research agendas encourage you to follow new ideas that go across boundaries — not just at Wharton but also at Penn’s other globally renowned graduate and professional schools.
 At Penn, you find unparalleled opportunities to work with leading faculty in such disciplines as law, engineering, medicine, economics, sociology, psychology, and mathematics.

 Learn more about Penn’s graduate programs.